ManushriMehta/Zero_Defect_Verification/README.md

 ---

 ## 👥 Contributors

+- Mehta Manushri Nirajbhai
+- Makwana Jyoti Kantilal
+- Chaudhari Nirja
+- Zanzarukiya Krishna

 - 🤝 Open to contributions!
 ---

 ## 📃 License

-This project is for academic/demo purposes.
+This project is for academic purposes.
 Contact the author for any reuse or deployment queries.

 ---